Nelavanka

 Nelavanka is a 1983 Indian Telugu-language film directed by Jandhyala and starring Gummadi, J. V. Somayajulu, Rajesh, Kiran, Tulasi and Rajyalakshmi.

 Production

 The film was shot at Muktyala Palace in a single schedule from 23 June 1982 to 5 August 1982.
-The film marked the debut of S. Gopal Reddy's nephew Anoor (credited as Kiran in the film) and Rajyalakshmi's mother Sabharanjani.
+The film marked the debut of S. Gopal Reddy's Brother in law Anoor (credited as Kiran in the film) and Rajyalakshmi's mother Sabharanjani.
 Balaji's role was initially meant for Jitmohan Mitra, who couldn't act due to scheduling conflicts.